-If a third party caused your accident, you have the right to file a personal injury lawsuit for damages even though you gave up the right to sue your employer.
+If a third party caused your accident, you have the right to file an injury lawsuit for damages even though you gave up the right to sue your employer.
 Our lawyers can help you recover additional compensation for:

 - Medical bills